Table of contents

 - Tip 5: Plan for Success

-Back to school doesn’t have to be daunting, especially not if you have a set of solid goals to give you direction.
-Here is a list of a few ideas for getting your goal-setting started and for keeping yourself accountable to your goals once you’ve set them.
+Back to school doesn’t have to be daunting, especially if you’ve set solid goals to give you direction.
+Here are a few ideas to get your back-to-school goal-setting started and for keeping yourself accountable to the goals you’ve selected.

 Tip 1: Ask yourself questions to learn what is important to you this year